 New York is one of only 9 states that don’t allow women who prove discrimination at trial to recover attorney’s fees.
 WEA would allow successful litigants to recover attorney’s fees.

 In many parts of New York, it’s hard for a victim of domestic violence to get to a courtroom.
 WEA would create a pilot project to experiment with remote access to the courtroom for victims seeking protection orders.
-WEA would also update the law to ensure that domestic violence victims who have an order of protection in place are not targeted for arrest when that order is violated.

 New York has taken a bold stand against human trafficking, but WEA addresses gaps and loopholes by allowing victims to avoid prosecution if they are sold into sex slavery & increasing the accountability of the traffickers and buyers who fuel the industry.